seedhartha/kotorblender/README.md

 If you plan to edit textures, batch-convert TPC to TGA / TXI files using **reone toolkit**, although TPC textures are also supported by KotorBlender.

-### Modelling
+### Model Import and Export

-1. Import MDL via File → Import → KotOR Model (.mdl)
+1. Import via File → Import → KotOR Model (.mdl)
-1. Edit model
 1. Select top-level MDL root object to be exported
-1. Export MDL via File → Export → KotOR Model (.mdl)
+1. Export via File → Export → KotOR Model (.mdl)

+### Editing Animations

+To edit list of model animations and corresponding events, select MDL root object and navigate to Object → KotOR Animations.
+KotorBlender supports both object and armature-based edits.
+To create an armature from objects, navigate to KotOR Animations → Armature and press Rebuild Armature and Apply Object Keyframes.
+Before exporting a model, make sure to copy armature keyframes back to objects by pressing Unapply Object Keyframes.

 ### Lightmapping